-HLO Indicators Cornwall IFCA work streams Timescale Q1 Q2 Q3 Q4 SC3A : The IFCA will record site- specific management considerations for Marine Protected Areas and report progress to the Authority.
-Within the 2021-2022 financial year, Cornwall IFCA will have completed the first versions of Habitat Regulations Assessments (HRA) for all European Marine Sites within the Cornwall IFCA District, and Marine Conservation Zone Assessments for all 1 tranche one and tranche two Marine Conservation Zones (MCZs) and will begin the assessment review process.
+HLO Indicators Cornwall IFCA work streams Timescale Q1 Q2 Q3 Q4 SC3A: The IFCA will record site- specific management considerations for Marine Protected Areas and report progress to the Authority.
+Cornwall IFCA has completed the first versions of Habitat Regulations Assessments (HRA) for all European Marine Sites within the Cornwall IFCA District, and Marine Conservation Zone Assessments for all tranche one and tranche two Marine Conservation Zones (MCZs) and within the 2022-23 financial year will begin the assessment review process.
+In addition, work will continue on the drafting and completion of the MCZ assessments for the three Tranche 3 sites.
 These assess the impact of fishing activities on the designated features within Marine Protected Areas to ascertain whether management measures are required to achieve the conservation objectives of each feature within each site.
-To complete the assessments, all available evidence will be reviewed, including Cornwall IFCA's shellfish permit returns, research surveys, activity sightings from enforcement officers and informal consultation with fishermen.
-Within the 2021-2022 financial year, the research team has surveys planned to support the management of fisheries within MPAs.
-Activities to extend the data sets from work started in 2020-21: • Dropdown video survey in the Eddystone area of the Start Point to Plymouth Sound and Eddystone SAC; • Catch sampling of crawfish stocks; • Carry out the first scallop population monitoring surveys; ~ → Continue the long-term annual Fal Fishery oyster, queen scallop and slipper limpet assessment survey; and Extensive other direct research activities that will be undertaken within the MPA network.
-New survey activities: Remote acoustic mapping of seagrass within MPA where it is a feature; and Using acoustic techniques to map the distribution of maerl within the Fal and Helford MPA
+To complete the assessments, all available evidence will be reviewed, including Cornwall IFCA's shellfish permit returns, research surveys, activity sightings from enforcement officers and informal consultation with fishermen. ~ → Within the 2022-2023 financial year, the research team has surveys planned to support the management of fisheries within MPAs.
+It should be noted that some proposed tasks have been rolled over from 2021-2022 financial year due to the extended application of our Covid-19 control measures which delayed much of the planned 2021-2022 offshore operations program.
+Activities to extend the data sets from work started in previous years: • Dropdown video survey in the Eddystone area of the Start Point to Plymouth Sound and Eddystone SAC; • Fishery dependent catch sampling of crawfish stocks; • Carry out the first south coast scallop stock relative abundance surveys; • Continue the long-term annual Fal Fishery oyster, queen scallop and slipper limpet assessment survey; and ← ->